-Price: Photoshop is $20.99 per month for an individual plan or $33.99 per month for a business license.
-You can subscribe to the full Adobe Creative Cloud Suite for $52.99 per month for an individual annual plan or $79.99 per month for a business license.
+Price: Photoshop is $20.99 per month for an individual plan or $19.99 per month for a photography plan.
+You can subscribe to the full Adobe Creative Cloud Suite for $54.99 per month for an individual annual plan.

 Sketch is powerful design software.
 Digital designers use it to build user flows, make interactive prototypes, and create gorgeous visuals.

 Sketch enables responsive web design with just a few clicks and offers many design tools in addition to artboards — grids, shapes, vectors, pencils, text, images, and basic shapes.

 It has a customizable toolbar and is known for its exporting features.
 Website designers say it’s fun to use, very fast, and has seamless responsiveness for designing copies on mobile devices.